Solar Entertainment: Cable television

 On January 1, 1994, Solar launched on cable television as the Solar Entertainment Channel.

 On December 22, 2000, Solar acquired Domestic Satellite Philippines Inc. (DOMSAT) from the Philippine government through Presidential Commission on Good Government after Solar won the bidding for the franchise and assets formerly owned by DOMSAT, making DOMSAT a 100% Solar subsidiary.
-As a result, DOMSAT’s teleport is being used by Solar to produce, originate, and distribute its various television program services.
+As a result, DOMSAT's teleport is being used by Solar to produce, originate, and distribute its various television program services.
 Its full service digital broadcast teleport features server technology facility located in Barangay Sta.
 Cruz, Sumulong Highway, Antipolo, Rizal.
 It is built around two encoder platforms, Scientific Atlanta Power Vu Classic(DVB) and Motorola Digicipher II(MPEG-@).
 Program origination is done on a SeaChange Media Cluster Server System.
 The facility includes a 500-square-meter studio and various linear and non-linear production bays.
 Solar Entertainment first launched its namesake entertainment cable channel in the early 2000s, one devoted to American programs.
-This channel was later known as Solar USA (the acronym stands for "Ultimate in Suspense and Action"), and then later simply as USA before it was replaced by two separate channels.
+This channel was later known as Solar USA (the acronym stands for "Ultimate in Suspense and Action"), and then later simply as USA before it was replaced by two separate channels (Jack TV and Crime/Suspense or C/S).

-In January 17, 2004, Solar launched on cable sports alternative channel as Sports Plus.
+On January 17, 2004, Solar launched on cable sports alternative channel as Sports Plus.

-On March 1, 2004, Solar Entertainment launched ETC or Entertainment Central, which is positioned as the country’s premier cable female entertainment channel.
+On March 1, 2004, Solar Entertainment launched ETC or Entertainment Central, which is positioned as the country's premier cable female entertainment channel.
 ETC is a platform that brings its audience closer to their aspirational lifestyle, as embodied by their idols.

 On April 5, 2005, it test launched delivering debuting service.
-Intended for a predominantly male audience, the company launched the country’s leading general entertainment cable channel, Jack TV, in July.
+Intended for a predominantly male audience, the company launched the country's leading general entertainment cable channel, Jack TV, in July.